cloudevents/spec/cloudevents/formats/cbor-format.md

 `+cbor` format extension), then the `data` member MUST be treated directly as a [CBOR data item][cbor-data-item] and decoded using an appropriate CBOR type mapping for the runtime.
-Note: if the `data` member is a string, bytes or [encoded cbor data item][cbor-encoded-data-item], a CBOR deserializer MUST interpret it directly as a the given value; it MUST NOT further deserialize the value as a CBOR data item.
+Note: if the `data` member is a string, bytes or [encoded cbor data item][cbor-encoded-data-item], a [CBOR decoder][cbor-decoder] MUST interpret it directly as a the given value; it MUST NOT further decode the value as a [CBOR data item][cbor-data-item].

 If the `datacontenttype` does not declare CBOR-formatted data content, then the `data` member SHOULD be treated as an encoded content string.
-An implementation MAY fail to deserialize the event if the `data` member is not a string or bytes value, or if it is unable to interpret the `data` with the `datacontenttype`.
+An implementation MAY fail to decode the event if the `data` member is not a string or bytes value, or if it is unable to interpret the `data` with the `datacontenttype`.

-When a `data` member is present, if the `datacontenttype` attribute is absent, a CBOR deserializer SHOULD proceed as if it were set to `application/cbor`, which declares the data to contain CBOR-formatted content.
+When a `data` member is present, if the `datacontenttype` attribute is absent, a [CBOR decoder][cbor-decoder] SHOULD proceed as if it were set to `application/cbor`, which declares the data to contain CBOR-formatted content.
 Thus, it SHOULD treat the `data` member directly as a [CBOR data item][cbor-data-item] as specified above.
-Furthermore, if a CBOR-formatted event with no `datacontenttype` attribute, is deserialized and then re-serialized using a different format or protocol binding, the `datacontenttype` in the re-serialized event SHOULD be set explicitly to the implied `application/cbor` content type to preserve the semantics of the event.
+Furthermore, if a CBOR-formatted event with no `datacontenttype` attribute, is decoded and then re-encoded using a different format or protocol binding, the `datacontenttype` in the re-encoded event SHOULD be set explicitly to the implied `application/cbor` content type to preserve the semantics of the event.